-There are many ways you can help mustangs.
-One way is to open your home to one or more!
 There are several national programs and agencies you can go through if you are interested in adopting a mustang.
 There are also quite a few private organizations that specialize in mustang adoption as well.
-The following directory begins with national groups and then is broken up by state.
-This page is a work in progress!
+Here are some resources to get you started!

 You can adopt a mustang or burro directly through the U.S. Bureau of Land Management.
 There are holding facilities/adoption sites in several states.
-These animals are still wild, untrained, and often unapproachable -- so you'll have your work cut out for you!
-There are some strict requirements to adopt, but adoption fees can be as low as $125.
+These animals are wild and untrained.
+The Adoption Incentive Program provides up to $1,000 to adopt an untrained wild horse or burro from the BLM.

 Not close to a holding facility?
 You can still adopt through the Bureau of Land Management's Internet Adoption Program.
 Same rules apply as in person, and bidding begins at $125.
 The BLM also periodically brings their mustangs on the road to eastern states for adoption.